How long does rebound pain after nerve block last

 Peripheral Sensitization The sensitization of nerve endings due to the repeated administration of nerve block, resulting in an exaggerated response to pain stimuli once the block subsides.

-See also How long will a chihuahua stay in heat
+See also How long is a pro lacrosse game

 Furthermore, the release of pro-inflammatory mediators and the activation of immune cells during the nerve block procedure may play a significant role in modulating rebound discomfort.
 Inflammatory responses triggered by the interruption of normal neural transmission could contribute to the perpetuation of pain sensations following nerve block cessation.